 Automation is a term for technology application where human input is minimized.
 There are infinite advantages of any automation process.
-The most important are (i) Increased Safety (ii) Increased throughput or productivity (iii) Improved quality (iv) Increased predictability (v) Improved robustness (vi) Reduced direct human cost and expenses (vii) Reduced cycle time (viii) Increased accuracy (ix) Relieving humans of monotonous repetitive work and Increased human freedom to do other things.
-These advantages important have contribution in reducing radiation exposure increasing safety in radiological installations.
+The most important are (i) Increased Safety (ii) Increased throughput or productivity (iii) Improved quality (iv) Increased predictability (v) Improved robustness (vi) Reduced direct human cost and expenses (vii) Reduced cycle time (viii) Increased accuracy (ix) Relieving humans of monotonous repetitive work and (x) Increased human freedom to do other things.
+These advantages important have contribution in reducing radiation exposure and increasing safety in radiological installations.

-Internet of Things (IoT) is a concept defined as technologies with which devices with sensors, data processing units and software are linked together over internet or any other Based and/ network. on terrain of requirements, different types IoT techniques are utilized.
+Internet of Things (IoT) is a concept defined as technologies with which devices with sensors, data processing units and software are linked together over internet or any other network.
+Based on terrain and/ or different requirements. types of IoT techniques are utilized.
 Some of the most widely used IoT technologies are wide area